taifyang/yolo-inference/README.md

 You can download some model weights in: <https://pan.baidu.com/s/1843WW7tNQK1ycqIALje_fA?pwd=adis>

 For your own model, you should transpose output dims for YOLOv8, YOLOv9, YOLOv11, YOLOv12, YOLOv13 detection and segmentation.
-For onnx model, you can use a scirpt like this:
+You can use a scirpt like this with onnx model:
  ```python
 import onnx
 import onnx.helper as helper